alexandermeade/Skib-Lang/README.md

 As an example, this is a simple fizzbuzz program in Skiblang.

 # comments and vars
+Using the "rizz" keyword, we can define a local variable in lua terms to act as an iterator for our gyatt (loop), and once our iterator reaches a certain point, we can hit the breaks with caseoh.
 ```
  tiktokrizzparty this won't run lmao
  a = 3